Project and Filter Pushdown

 where sqrt(c_discount)>0.5;

-After the computing node interprets the SQL statement, RemoteScan pushes the query statement to the corresponding storage node for execution based on the shard information of the target table "customer1".
-The storage node returns part of the fields of the query result row (project) to the computing node.
+After the computing node parses the SQL statement, based on the sharding information of the target table customer1, RemoteScan pushes down the query statement to each storage node for execution, and the storage nodes return certain fields (projection) of the query result rows to the computing node.

-The Project operation reduces the actual number of fields returned to the computing node (only the fields required by the query will be read into the memory of the computing node, and irrelevant fields will not be read in).
+The Project operation reduces the actual number of fields returned to the computing node (only returning what the query needs, irrelevant fields will not be read into the memory of the computing node).

-The execution process is shown in the following figure:
+The execution process is shown in the diagram below:

 explain select c_id,c_first,c_middle from customer1;

-In the execution process of the above statement, RemoteScan only returns the data of fields c_id, c_first, and c_middle to the computing node.
+In the execution process of the above statement, remoteScan only returns the fields c_id, c_first, and c_middle data to the computing node.

 explain selectc_balance + c_ytd_payment from customer1